unovafr/brevo-openapi/docs/SMSCampaignsApi.md

 api_instance = Brevo::SMSCampaignsApi.new
 opts = {
   status: 'suspended', # String | Status of campaign.
-  start_date: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Mandatory if endDate is used.
-Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns.
-Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
+  start_date: 'start_date_example', # String | **Mandatory if endDate is used.** Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns. **Prefer to pass your timezone in date-time format for accurate result** ( only available if either 'status' not passed and if passed is set to 'sent' )
-  end_date: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Mandatory if startDate is used.
-Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns.
-Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
+  end_date: 'end_date_example', # String | **Mandatory if startDate is used.** Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent sms campaigns. **Prefer to pass your timezone in date-time format for accurate result** ( only available if either 'status' not passed and if passed is set to 'sent' )
   limit: 789, # Integer | Number limitation for the result returned
-  offset: 789 # Integer | Beginning point in the list to retrieve from.
+  offset: 789, # Integer | Beginning point in the list to retrieve from.
+  sort: 'asc' # String | Sort the results in the ascending/descending order of record creation.
+Default order is **descending** if `sort` is not passed
 }

 begin